Raphiiko/OyasumiVR/README.md

 ## Features

 - :wrench: Turning off all trackers and/or controllers with a single click.
+- :zzz: Manage your sleep state in various way with automations:
+  - Fall asleep:
+    - When a controller or tracker battery percentage falls below a threshold
+    - When turning off your controllers
+    - On a time schedule
+  - Wake up:
+    - When turning on a controller or tracker
+    - On a time schedule
 - :battery: Battery automations:
   - Automatically turn off trackers and/or controllers:
-    - When their battery percentage falls below a threshold.
-    - At a specific time during the night.
-    - When both controllers are turned off.
+    - When you go to sleep
-    - When they are put on the charger.
+    - When putting them on the charger
+- :electric_plug: GPU Automations:
+  - Automatically tweak your power limits when you go to sleep and when you wake up.
 - 🗺️ Multi language support
+  - English
+  - Dutch

-  - If you would like to help out with adding more languages and/or missing translations, please check out [the wiki page on adding translations](https://github.com/Raphiiko/Oyasumi/wiki/Adding-Translations) for instructions on how to get started!
+If you would like to help out with adding more languages and/or missing translations, please check out [the wiki page on adding translations](https://github.com/Raphiiko/Oyasumi/wiki/Adding-Translations) for instructions on how to get started!

-More sleeping related functionality is still planned.
+More sleeping related functionality is planned.

 ### Built With